 With so many people spending many hours of their day hunched over a computer, neck pain is becoming more common.
-While neck pain isn’t always a serious medical issue, if your pain is interfering with your daily life, the board-certified pain management physicians at Republic Spine and Pain, with locations in Austin and Georgetown, Texas, can help.
+While neck pain isn’t always a serious medical issue, if your pain is interfering with your daily life, the board-certified pain management physicians at Republic Spine and Pain, with locations in Austin, Leander, and Georgetown, Texas, can help.
 The practice specializes in the management of neck pain and offers many innovative treatment options.
 Call the office nearest you or click the online booking button to schedule an appointment today.

 Neck pain refers to the discomfort that occurs in or around your neck.
 While your neck may be the source of your pain, you may feel discomfort in your upper back, head, or even your arms.